 Local Hangout of a small town or remote area and it's quickly obvious the now-silent patrons recognize the new arrivals as not being from around here or perhaps it's The Dreaded.
 If either the newly arrived customer is a local and the target of scandalous gossip or just considered a social outcast, this trope may also happen.
 It could be a Bad-Guy Bar and the rogues there are giving the newcomers dirty looks.
 Probably the most archetypal version of this trope occurs in Westerns, where the standard image is of either a criminal or lawman entering the saloon through swinging doors and everyone goes silent (always including a piano player), knowing that a gunfight is about to ensue.
 If the newcomers are lovable cowards, the awkward silence may cause them to turn right around and leave.
-They may alternatively take a seat at the counter or at the table (depending on the setting).
-If the bartender, waitstaff, or customers don't like a liking to new arrivals, they may tell them outright to leave or alternately say that they're not welcome here.
+A badass character may instead take a seat at the counter or at the table (depending on the setting).
+If the bartender, waitstaff, or customers don't take a liking to new arrivals, they may tell them outright to leave or alternately say that they're not welcome here.
 This may be made funnier with someone who's pouring something (tea, coffee, etc) pours it too much because he/she's stunned in silence when this guy enters.
 And Heaven forbid they sit in a booth or table that is used by that certain regular.
 Sometimes accompanied by Letting the Air Out of the Band or a Record Needle Scratch.
 Compare The Freelance Shame Squad, which is a similar phenomenon where everyone in the room instantly pays attention to the protagonist (this time for doing something embarrassing).
+Also compare Chirping Crickets.

 - Street Fighter II V has this happen to Ryu in a prison cafeteria (instead of a bar or restaurant).
 Silence greets him as he enters the cafeteria after recovering from a brutal torture session with the warden.
 Some chatter starts up about Ryu being the new guy and how he lasted through the warden's physical torture as he heads over to get some food.